Yes You Can Too!

 Not all people should be out of our life.
 It’s not healthy and I don’t recommend it too.
 It’s just a matter of who we listen to and what things we choose to disregard.

 Since it all began in my pursuit for acceptance and reassurance, I have to secure my own reliable support persons.
 Don’t get me wrong.
 I am my own person but it doesn’t hurt to have few well-trusted friends who lift you up.
 It’s an integral part of self-love – raising the bar higher for people to belong in your inner circle.
 These people’s words provide us with valuable feedback to help us keep our feet on the ground, at the same time, balancing our social relationships.

 - “I know what’s best for me.
 No one else does”

 Yes, my mom does too.
 But who else will ever be as invested in my life other than myself?
 If I didn’t possess the courage to stand up for something, I wouldn’t ever truly comprehend how to learn from my own decisions.
 Taking full responsibility for my actions led me to become a mature individual as I am now.
 If I fail, at least I brought with me a moral lesson instead of finding someone else to blame.
 My choice to free what other people thought of me moved me in a forward direction on my own terms.

 Did you enjoy reading as much as I did?
 Please, as always, feel free to leave a comment.
-We love comments! 🙂
+Jane and I love comments! 🙂